 The 2016 Nonfiction Prize is now open–we invite you to submit your essay to our nonfiction contest.
-We are thrilled to announce that author Marilyn McEntyre will serve as our finalist judge.

 Our VanderMey Nonfiction Prize has gained national recognition, with our 2013 recipient receiving a Pushcart Prize and appearing in the 2013 Pushcart Prize anthology.
 The winner of the VanderMey Nonfiction Prize will receive $1500 and publication in the Fall 2016 issue.
 The runner up will receive $200 and publication.
 The finalist judge for the nonfiction contest will be announced in the coming weeks.

 We strongly recommend ordering a past copy of Ruminate to better understand the type of work we are looking for.
 You can order a nonfiction bundle of print issues featuring our nonfiction prize winners from past years, Issue 35, Issue 32, Issue 28, and Issue 24.
 PDF versions of the magazine are also available for $5 each.

 - The entry fee is $20 (includes a free copy of the Spring 2017 Issue, which will include the winning piece, international entries will receive a complimentary PDF copy).